Peda Bondapalli

-Pedabondapalli (or Pedabondapalle) is a village/Gram panchayat in Parvathipuram mandal, Vizianagaram district, Andhra Pradesh, India.
+Pedabondapalli (or Pedabondapalle) is a village/Gram panchayat in Parvathipuram mandal, Parvathipuram Manyam district, Andhra Pradesh, India.

 It's the second largest village in Parvathipuram town by population.

 Geography

 Pedabondapalli is situated in Vizianagaram District, Andhra Pradesh with 18.752129 Latitude and 83.375586 Longitude.

 It has an average elevation of 120 metres (396 feet).
 It is located at a distance of 7 km from Parvathipuram.

 Demographics

 As of 2001 India census, Pedabondapalli had a population of 4850.